Sharp Nurses Ratify New 4-Year Contract After Historic Strike - Here are The Terms

 Why This Matters for the Nursing Profession as a Whole

-The Sharp HealthCare tentative agreement reflects a much larger shift happening across the nursing profession nationwide.
+The Sharp HealthCare agreement reflects a much larger shift happening across the nursing profession nationwide.
 As hospitals continue to grapple with staffing shortages, burnout, and retention crises, nurses are increasingly organizing around core issues that directly impact patient safety: safe staffing levels, fair compensation, and policies that allow nurses to be human, like staying home when sick without fear of discipline.

 This seven-month campaign shows that sustained collective action can move large healthcare systems, even in high-cost, competitive labor markets.
 It also reinforces a message nurses across the country have been repeating for years: working conditions are patient care conditions.